RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 The above image demonstrates the "absensce of a reference".
 There is a distinct difference between "No Paper" and "Null".
 Notice that in the `null` case there is no reference or understanding there is paper at all!
 It could be an image of a hand towel holder.
 There is no reference to the entity we care about.  `null` doesn't just mean you have none of a given type, it means there is no actual connection to the type at all.
 So when we return `null` prior to turning on Nullable Reference Types, we are technically violating the contract we have established with our consumer.

 The language feature solves this by allowing developers to provide a type for the reference you expect.
 Sort of a type safe `null`.
 The compiler can now understand `null` in the context of `type` because every `type` has _nullabilty_; the ability to be `null`.
 Declaring `Nullable<T>` (`T?`), you are communicating to the compiler you expect it to handle the _null state_ for the provided `type`.
-If you attempt to assign `null` to `T`, the compiler complains because `T?` is required in order to accept `null`.
+If you attempt to assign `null` to `T`, the compiler complains because `T` does not have `?` which provides access to the _null state_ .

 ## Returning `null`

 When you return `T?`, you are forcing any consumer of that return value to verify the _nullabilty_ and the _null state_ of what you provide them.
 Whether it's a method or a property, every inspection will require an evaluation of the _null state_.
 Before this feature, you didn't have the information available at compile time, and lack of doing an evaluation would result in a [`NullReferenceException`](https://learn.microsoft.com/en-us/dotnet/api/system.nullreferenceexception)

-## `null` method parameters
+## `null` method arguments

-When accepting `T?` as a method parameter you are taking in something that is potentially `null`.
+When accepting `T?` as a method argument you are taking in something that is potentially `null`.
 You don't know the context of why it's null, so if your method requires the value to exist, you can check for null and throw.

 Take the MAUI current application